 Those are very different numbers.
 A channel that sends 5,000 visitors and 2 conversions is worse than one sending 200 visitors and 15 conversions.
-If you're optimizing for traffic, you're optimizing for the wrong thing.
-EngageTrack solves this by connecting your payment processor directly to your analytics — so every dollar of revenue is attributed to the channel that earned it.
+If you are optimizing for traffic, you are optimizing for the wrong thing.

 What Is Marketing Attribution?